byrobingames/leadbolt/README.md

 This extension contains the following blocks.
 You can find them in your Palette under the “Extension” tab.<br>

-Fill in your API KEY in the Toolset Manager
+Fill in your API KEY in the Toolset Manager<br/>
-You can find your API KEY under your Account at Leadbolt.
+You can find your API KEY under your Account at Leadbolt.<br/>

 ![leadboltapikey](https://byrobingames.github.io/img/leadbolt/leadboltapikey.png)<br/>

+!!ON ANDROID YOU NEED TO ENABLE ADMOB ADS INSIDE STENCYL!!

 <hr/>